PhilippSalvisberg/wordle/README.md

 tanty
 wanty

-autoplay added: chawk (4)
+autoplay added: tangy (4)

 (A) -U- -R- -E- -I-
 -S- (T) -O- -L- (N)
 -D- .A. -M- -P- .Y.
--C- -H- (A) -W- -K-

-with
-   hard_mode as (
-      select word
-        from words
-       where word like '_a__y'
-         and instr(word, 'a', 1, 1) > 0
-         and word not like 'a____'
-         and word not like '__a__'
-         and instr(word, 'n', 1, 1) > 0
-         and word not like '____n'
-         and instr(word, 't', 1, 1) > 0
-         and word not like '_t___'
-         and word not like '%c%'
-         and word not like '%d%'
-         and word not like '%e%'
-         and word not like '%h%'
-         and word not like '%i%'
-         and word not like '%k%'
-         and word not like '%l%'
-         and word not like '%m%'
-         and word not like '%o%'
-         and word not like '%p%'
-         and word not like '%r%'
-         and word not like '%s%'
-         and word not like '%u%'
-         and word not like '%w%'
-         and word not in ('aurei', 'stoln', 'dampy', 'chawk') order by case when game_number is not null then 0 else 1 end, word ) select word from hard_mode fetch first 10 rows only

-tangy
-banty
-janty
-natty
-tanty

-autoplay added: tangy (5)

-(A) -U- -R- -E- -I-
--S- (T) -O- -L- (N)
--D- .A. -M- -P- .Y.
--C- -H- (A) -W- -K-
 .T. .A. .N. .G. .Y.

 Bravo!
-You completed Wordle 209 5/6
+You completed Wordle 209 4/6

-82 rows selected.
+67 rows selected.
 ```

 In this case no guess was used as starting point.
 This works. `autoplay` always chooses the first suggestion, also for the very first guess.
 This process is repeated until a solution is found.
 It does not matter how many guesses are necessary.
-In 99.3 percent of the cases a solution is found within 6 guesses in normal mode (94.7 percent in hard mode).
+In 99.4 percent of the cases a solution is found within 6 guesses in normal mode (94.7 percent in hard mode).

 ### Signatures